B EC 225. Consumer Finance. (2 Credits)

 B EC 355.
 Cost Accounting.
 (4 Credits)

 A study of accounting information for managerial reporting and decision making, including cost analysis, performance measurement, variance analysis, activity based/job order/process costing, allocation issues, information for decision making, and capital budgeting.
-Prerequisites: B EC 226, 227.
+Prerequisite: B EC 226 and B EC 227.

 B EC 367.
 Principles of Finance.
 (4 Credits)